QingxiaWu21/RadDiagVQA/README.md

 - Radiological images (1-16 images per case)
 - Corresponding diagnostic questions and answers

-This dataset aims to facilitate the development and evaluation of multimodal LLM in understanding and reasoning about radiological images in real clinical settings.
+This dataset aims to facilitate the development and evaluation of multimodal LLM in understanding and reasoning about radiological images in real clinical diagnostic settings.

 ## Dataset Structure